 Heat capacities vary only slightly for different members of the plagioclase solid solution (Figure 8).
 Nonetheless, thermal conductivities were calculated using An-specific heat capacity values from Benisek et al. (2009).
 Densities were calculated using temperature-dependent molecular volumes, which were assumed to vary linearly with An content, using albite and anorthite values from Holland and Powell (1998).
 Thermal conductivities are not very sensitive to the choice of density.
 Measured volumes from Tribaudino et al. (2010) give very similar k values.
-The resulting thermal conductivity values change little with temperature for all but the most albite-rich plagioclase (Figure 8).
+The resulting thermal conductivity values change little with temperature for all but the most albiterich plagioclase (Figure 8).

-Plagioclase when compared with previous studies and other major rock forming minerals
+Comparison with previous measurements of plagioclase and other major rock-forming minerals

 Although albite and potassium feldspar minerals have been previously analyzed, measurements of plagioclase heat transfer properties are rare in the literature.
 An exception is a study by Magnitskiy (1971) of a labradorite (density of 2.67 g/cm3) and an oligoclase (density of 2.63 g/cm3).
 Specific An contents were not reported.
 Thermal diffusivities were measured to 1200 K with plane-periodic wave method, which involves one thermocouple attached to the sample; the samples were not oriented crystals.
 Their data is in decent agreement with our measurements; the oligoclase values are slightly higher than ours to 800 K, and their labradorite values are on the low end of our labradorite measurements at temperatures up to 1000 K (Figure 9).

-Linvill (1987) measured thermal diffusivity of Madagascar albite (Ab99An1, ρ =2.622), Nain labradorite (Ab{48.7}An48Or{3.3}, ρ =2.695), Lake St. John labradorite (Ab33An{65.5}Or2), and Lake County labradorite $(Ab{31}An{68}Or_1, \rho=2.71)$ at low temperatures using a divided bar technique and to about 500 K using the modified Ångstrom method.
+Linvill (1987) measured thermal diffusivity of Madagascar albite ($Ab{99}An_1$, ρ =2.622), Nain labradorite ($Ab{48.7}An{48}Or{3.3}$, ρ =2.695), Lake St. John labradorite ($Ab{33}An{65.5}Or_2$), and Lake County labradorite ($Ab{31}An{68}Or_1$, ρ =2.71) at low temperatures using a divided bar technique and to about 500 K using the modified Ångstrom method.
 The long axes of the samples were 010 in albite, $11\overline{2}$ in the Nain sample, and $20\overline{3}$ in the Lake County sample.
 Orientations for the Lake St. John sample were not given.
 Data from attained with the modified Ångstrom method are shown in Figure 9.
 Lake County and Lake St. John data are slightly lower than ours, and data from the Nain labradorite are higher than ours, due to various amounts of radiative gains and contact losses.

 When compared with other common rock-forming minerals, plagioclase has one of the lowest thermal diffusivities, both at room temperature and higher temperatures (Figure 10).
 Of the major families of rock-forming minerals, quartz and olivine have the highest thermal diffusivities.
-In general, thermal diffusivity is linked to the number of active IR modes in a mineral, which is determined by number of atoms and structure in a given unit cell.
+In general, thermal diffusivity is linked to the number of active infrared (IR) modes in a mineral along the direction probed, which is determined by number of atoms and structure in a given unit cell.
 Quartz and olivine have few modes compared to orthopyroxene and garnets, and thus plot higher in Figure 10.
+Interestingly, the correlation is not with the number of optic modes, but only with IR modes, and the degeneracy of the IR modes is not relevant (e. g., garnet has 237 optic modes, considering degeneracies).
+It is the individual peaks that have an effect.
+Infrared modes involve a change in dipole moment, unlike Raman or inactive modes.
+Our finding suggests that heat propogation can be described as an electromagnetic wave traversing the sample.
+That is, the behavior is similar to "light" or optics experiments.
+Phonon scattering has been the standard model to explain heat transfer in solids since the time of Debye and Einstein, but this model does not explain the trend in Figure 10.